 - In deciding whether to reconsider, the Tribunal considers factors such as timeliness, the nature of the issue and its importance both to the parties and the system generally.
 Undue delay in filing for reconsideration will mitigate against the application.
 An assessment is also made of the merits of the original decision.
-The focus of a reconsideration application is, generally, the correctness of the original decision. - ^{19.} The Tribunal has accepted an approach to applications for reconsideration that resolves into a two stage analysis.
+The focus of a reconsideration application is, generally, the correctness of the original decision. - The Tribunal has accepted an approach to applications for reconsideration that resolves into a two stage analysis.
 At the first stage, the reconsideration panel decides whether the matters raised in the application in fact warrant reconsideration.
-The circumstances where the Tribunal's discretion will be exercised in favour of reconsideration are limited and have been identified by the Tribunal as including: - failure to comply with the principles of natural justice; - mistake of law or fact; - significant new evidence that was not reasonably available to the original panel; - inconsistency between decisions of the tribunal that are indistinguishable on the critical facts; - misunderstanding or failure to deal with a serious issue; and - clerical error. - It will weigh against the application if it is determined its primary focus is to have the reconsideration panel effectively re-visit the original decision and come to a different conclusion. - If the Tribunal decides the matter is one that warrants reconsideration, the Tribunal proceeds to the second stage, which is an analysis of the substantive issue raised by the reconsideration. - ^{22.} I am not persuaded this application warrants reconsideration. - As I have stated above, this application at its core does nothing more than re-assert challenges made in the appeal that were not accepted in the original decision.
-The focus of this application is not the original decision but the Determination, which includes those matters which formed the basis for his complaint and matters that were raised in his appeal.
-These were considered in the original decision and dismissed.
-Raising the same challenges to the Determination in an application for reconsideration that were raised and dismissed in an appeal is not an appropriate use of the reconsideration process.
+The circumstances where the Tribunal's discretion will be exercised in favour of reconsideration are limited and have been identified by the Tribunal as including: - failure to comply with the principles of natural justice; - mistake of law or fact; - significant new evidence that was not reasonably available to the original panel; - inconsistency between decisions of the tribunal that are indistinguishable on the critical facts; - misunderstanding or failure to deal with a serious issue; and - clerical error. - 16.
+It will weigh against the application if it is determined its primary focus is to have the reconsideration panel effectively re-visit the original decision and come to a different conclusion. - 17.
+If the Tribunal decides the matter is one that warrants reconsideration, the Tribunal proceeds to the second stage, which is an analysis of the substantive issue raised by the reconsideration. - I am not persuaded this application warrants reconsideration.
+I am satisfied, based on the material that was before the Tribunal Member in the appeal and considering the scope of review under section 112 of the Act, there was no error made in the original decision. - As I have indicated above, this application at its core does nothing more than re-assert challenges made in the appeal that were not accepted in the original decision.
+The focus of this application is not the original decision, but the rejection by the Director of the position taken by K.M.S. in response to the complaint.
+This position was raised in the appeal, considered in the original decision and dismissed in that decision.
+Raising the same challenges to the Determination in an application for reconsideration that were raised and dismissed in an appeal decision, without showing an error in that decision, is not an appropriate use of the reconsideration process.
 As indicated above, it weighs against an application for reconsideration if its objective is to have the Tribunal effectively re-examine the appeal and come to a different conclusion than was made in the original decision.
-That is the case here.

-- Mr. Dumitrache has not shown there was any error in the original decision in any of the circumstances that would cause the Tribunal to exercise its discretion in favour of reconsideration. - In sum, there is nothing in this application that would justify the Tribunal using its authority to allow reconsideration of the original decision and accordingly it is denied.
+That is the case here. - 20.
+K.M.S. has not shown there was any error in the original decision and has not identified any other circumstance that would cause the Tribunal to exercise its discretion in favour of reconsideration. - In sum, there is nothing in this application that would justify the Tribunal using its authority to allow reconsideration of the original decision and accordingly the application is denied.